 Name: Frank Gifford

-Achievement: ABC Sportscaster; "I played football for the detachment.
+Achievement: ABC Sportscaster; "I played football for the detachmentdetachmentThe Air Force ROTC unit at a host university. .
 We beat the Navy."

 College: University of Southern California